AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-workflow-step-reference.md

 ## Convert to PDF/A step {#convert-pdfa}

 Convert to PDF/A option converts PDF document to PDF/A format.
-PDF/A (Portable Document Format Archivable) is a advanced version of the regular PDF format, which is used for the long-term archiving of documents.
+PDF/A (Portable Document Format Archivable) is an advanced version of the regular PDF format, which is used for the long-term archiving of documents.

 The convert to PDF/A step has following properties: